Co-Parenting Tips to Save Money

 If you prefer digital money management to paper, there are some apps and tools you can use to managing the money side of co-parenting, as well as general scheduling.
 They include:

-- Smart Coparent - This app allows co-parents to automate support payments, send payment requests, share receipts, manage your budget and cash flow and share documents when necessary.
+Smart Coparent allows co-parents to automate support payments, send payment requests, share receipts, manage your budget and cash flow, and share documents when it is necessary.